Gageperrin/it-notes/gcp/associate-cloud-engineer.md

 ### Big Data Services

 BigQuery is a fully managed petabyte scale, low cost analytics data warehouse.
 It can ingest data through streaming and batch as well as through free bulk loading.
 It provides real time analytics, autoamtic high availability, automatic backup and restore, standard SQL, and a big data ecosystem integration.
 It includes IAM, VPC managemnet, and data encryption.
+BigQuery flat-rate pricing allows customers to predict cost and purchase pre-defined resources.

 Pub/Sub is a real-time fully-managed messaging service.
 Send and receive messages between independent applications.
 A publisher creates a messages and sends them to a topic which contains the messages that are passed along to those contianed in a subscription.

 Composer is a fully managed orchestration service built on Apache Airflow.

 Dataflow is a fully managed processing service for executing Apache Beam pipelines for batch and realtime data streaming.
 It takes data in from a source and read transforms it into a PCollection, transformed and processed again, before it is write-transformed into a sink.
 A DataFlow job runs through this pipeline.
+Dataflow is best for streaming analytics while BigQuery is often a simpler solution and is ideal for storing results and querying streaming dat in real time.

 Dataproc is a fully managed spark and Hadoop service that can be used to replace on-premise Hadoop infrastructure.
 Dataproc is managed, dependencies to Hadoop ecosystem tools while Dataflow is serverless and built on an Apache Beam runtime.

 Cloud Datalab is an easy-to-use interactive tool for data exploration, analysis, visualization, and machine learning.
 It is built on notebooks.

 Cloud Dataprep is a serverless, intelligent data service for visually exploring, cleaning, and preapring structured or unstructured data for analysis, reporting, and machine learning.

+Cloud Transfer is an upload service best used for transferring petabytes of data to GCP.
+It is not ideal for smaller workloads where parallel uploads can be used instead.

+Data Catalog is a fully managed and scalable metadata management service that empowers organizations to discover quickly, understand, and manage all their data.
+It offers a simple and easy-to-use search interface for data discovery, a flexible and powerful cataloguing system for capturing both technical and business metadata, and a strong security and compliance foundation with Cloud Data Loss Prevention (DLP) and Cloud Identity and Access Management (IAM) integrations.
+The service automatically ingests technical metadata for BigQuery and Cloud Pub/Sub.
+It allows customers to capture business metadata in schematized format via tags, custom APIs, and the UI, offering a simple and efficient way to catalogue their data assets.
+You can perform a search for data assets from the Data Catalog home page in the Google Cloud Console.

 ### Machine Learning Overview